Parallel Computing Course Review Notes

 Shared memory can be directly manipulated by programmers.
 Shared memory is divided into many banks.

-• All threads in a warp accessing the same address in the same bank - broadcast
+• All threads in a warp access the same bank at the same address - broadcast

-• Multiple threads accessing the same address in the same bank - multicast
+• Multiple threads access the same bank at the same address - multicast

-Memory Padding to Solve Bank Conflict image.png
+Memory Padding solves Bank conflict image.png

 4 Code

-4.1 Image Flip on CPU
+4.1 Image Flipping CPU

 1